Importance of tempo

 THE CLIMATE is oceanic, with the exceptionally balanced Saint-Emilion microclimate.

-VINE-GROWING follows sustainable viticulture methods, spraying as little as possible and adapting fertiliser to each plot.
+VINE-GROWING follows organic viticulture methods, spraying as little as possible and whithout use of any chemical products, while adapting fertiliser to each plot.
 High density and painstaking pruning helps produce very high grape quality.
 The grapes are picked at the peak of maturity, and the first mechanical sorting is followed by a laser-based optical sorting, which examines the diameter, evenness, colour and weight of every grape.

-15 PLOTS, identified by letter.
+16 PLOTS, identified by letters.
 Vinification is conducted plot by plot, to preserve their specific character and create a range of different notes for the final blend.
 The slow, measured fermentation is preceded by 72 hours' cold maceration.

 MALOLACTIC FERMENTATION, in vats or new casks, develops the aromatic complexity and gives body to the wines.